izouazou/ToDoList/README.md

 ## Running the Application

-With the configuration and installation steps completed, use the following command to run the To-Do List Web Application:
+With the configuration and installation steps completed, use the following commands to run the To-Do List Web Application:

     rav run migrate